George Wright PhD, ScD.

-I am a half-time professor at Strathclyde Business School and a member of the adjunct faculty at Mannheim Business School.
-I hold an honorary professor post at RMIT University, Australia, and I am an Associate Fellow at Warwick Business School.
+I am a part-time professor at Strathclyde Business School and a member of the adjunct faculty at Mannheim Business School.
 I am external examiner for the MSc in Management Science/Decision Science/ at the London School of Economics.

 I research into the role and quality of management judgment in decision making and in anticipating the future.
 Are such judgments well-made or are there pitfalls and flaws?
 In fact, sometimes judgment is flawed and decision aiding techniques - such as scenario thinking and decision analysis can be utilised to improve judgment and decision making.
-I lead a US National Intelligence Agency project on group-based judgment that starts in January 2017 - and will bring an income of £2.6 million to Strathclyde Business School over a three-phase four-and-a-half year period.
+Recently, I led a US National Intelligence Agency project on group-based judgment (January, 2017 - December, 2018) that brought an income of £1.1 million to Strathclyde Business School.

 I am the founding Editor-in-Chief of Journal of Behavioral Decision Making.
 Several recent Nobel prizewinners in Economic Sciences have published within the pages of JBDM and the 2017 Nobel prizewinner, Richard Thaler, published his eighth most-cited journal article in JBDM.
-The journal has a current Impact Factor (Thomson-Reuters) of 2.768 - which ranks it as number twelve of the world's best applied psychology journals.
 I am also a Senior Editor of the journal Decision Support Systems and an Associate Editor of two forecasting Journals: International Journal of Forecasting and Journal of Forecasting.
-I am to be Editor-in-Chief of the new-start Wiley journal, Futures & Foresight Science, that was first published in March, 2019.
+I am Editor-in-Chief of the new-start Wiley journal, Futures & Foresight Science, that was first published in March, 2019.

 My publications have appeared in a range of US-based management journals - including Organizational Behavior and Human Decision Processes, Management Science, Risk Analysis and the Strategic Management Journal.
 In Europe, I have published in journals such as Journal of Management Studies, Organization Studies, and European Journal of Operational Research.

 I have edited special issues of Futures, International Journal of Forecasting, and Technological Forecasting and Social Change on the topics of Delphi methodology, scenario methodology, and group-based judgmental forecasting.

-My publications have accumulated over 13,000 citations in the Google Scholar database and my h-index is 51.
+My publications have accumulated about 14,000 citations in the Google Scholar database and my h-index is 51.